 In Australia, there are three main professional associations offering official business analyst certifications:

-When you’ve got all the right qualifications and some experience, you should have no issues finding an employer.
-When you do, you can expect a high salary averaging at $110 000 annually.
+When you’ve got all the right qualifications and experience, you should have no issues finding an employer.
+When you do, you can expect a high salary averaging $110,000.

 The best stepping-stone from study to work is an internship.
 Make sure before you enrol that you select a university with a fantastic internship program.
-TUA for example, has an internship program with strong industry partners and connections.
+Torrens University has an internship program with strong industry partners and connections.
 If you’ve already graduated, you can also organise an internship for yourself.